bhpfelix/DNC-NumPy/README.md

 * `dnc_lstm.py` implements a DNC model with single layer LSTM controller.
 * `dnc_ff.py` implements a DNC model with a feedforward controller.
 * `util.py` includes a variety of helper functions.
-* `unit_test.py` provides test cases to check against the correctness of each operation.
-Currently under active construction.
+* `unit_test.py` provides test cases to check against the correctness of each operation and the corresponding gradient.
-*  `Trainer.ipynb` intends to provide an example trainer for DNC with visualization of results.
-Currently under active construction.
+*  `CopyTask.ipynb` intends to provide an example trainer for DNC with visualization of results on the copy task.

-The directory structure may subject to change after all the testings are completed.
+The directory structure may subject to change.
 The code is Python 2.7.

 ## Setup